strangerstudios/paid-memberships-pro/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

+= Does PMPro Support Multisite/Network Installs? =

+"Supporting multisite" means different things to different people.

+Out of the box PMPro will basically act as a stand alone plugin for each site.
+Each site has its own list of membership levels, members, payment settings, etc.

+I've written a plugin pmpro-network, which is available on GitHub (https://github.com/strangerstudios/pmpro-network) that shows the basics for allowing users who signs up for a membership at one site to be able to create or reclaim their own site under the multisite setup.

+If you would like more help using PMPro on a network install, sign up for support at http://www.paidmembershipspro.com.

 == Screenshots ==

 1. Paid Memberships Pro supports multiple membership levels.